Nathan Healy

 Key Takeaways

-• Pennsylvania ranks 13th nationally for residential solar with 68,000+ homes already enjoying the benefits of clean, renewable energy.
+• Pennsylvania ranks 13th nationally for residential solar with 68,000 households already generating clean energy for their homes.

 03